France detains one of the suspected killers of Jamal Khashoggi, sources say | CBC News

 It was unclear how or when Al-Otaibi arrived in France.

-The French Interior Ministry and the Saudi embassy in Paris declined to comment.
-The Saudi government media office CIC did not immediately respond to a request for comment.
+The French Interior Ministry and the Saudi Embassy in Paris declined to comment.
+The Saudi government media office did not immediately respond to a request for comment.